 Roberta looked at Charlie's blood work as printed out from the blood analyzer, before and after the kidney crisis.
 She hadn't noticed it before, but the dates didn't match the name, or the condition.
 Massive elevations of creatinine and BUN on Charlie at the time of admission, lowering of them three hours after Doctor Wilson performed his miracle cure, along with massive perfusion of saline.
-"Doctor H would have never given steroids to an animal with Creatinine and BUN this high, or phosphate that was off the charts like on this print out, unless this wasn't the printout he was shown.
-And she replaced it with a fabricated blood profile from a normal dog labeled with Charlie's name but, as I see now, the wrong date.
-On the other cases she probably figured out how to make the numbers on this blood profiler tell her what she WANTED them to say rather than to reveal what the real values were," Roberta surmised.
+"Doctor H gave massive and effective doses of steroids to treat Charlie's spinal cord injury paralysis.
+What we THOUGHT was spinal cord injury paralysis instead of maybe...a short acting drug that made him LOOK paralyzed which he was given before he came here.
+And Henry would have never given steroids to an animal with Creatinine and BUN this high, or phosphate that was off the charts like on this print out, unless this wasn't the printout he was shown.
+And..."
+Roberta put her mouth on hold to allow her fast moving brain to guide the thinking ship between her ears into waters it had never sailed before.

+"Yes!
+When Charlie was admitted, and we took blood, Marie, with an ie,, shredded the read out from OUR blood machine, which I had just recalibrated, with a fabricated blood profile from a normal dog labeled with Charlie's name but, as I see now, the wrong date.
+And on all those other cases where what I and Henry saw on the blood read outs didn't match what our eyes saw, fingers felt and noses smelled on the animals they were supposed to be from.
+She probably figured out how to make the numbers on our blood profiler tell her what she WANTED them to say rather than to reveal what the real values were," Roberta surmised.

-"Or Marie showed Doc Henry an X-ray of a normal cat instead of the real one that had a diaphramatic hernia on it?"
+"Or Marie showed Doc Henry an X-ray of a normal cat instead of the real one that had a diaphragmatic hernia on it?"
 Terri offered.